MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 <summary><b>How can I test my app compatibility in both landscape and portrait modes?</b></summary>

 To test your app's compatibility in both modes, run the app on Teams mobile in different device orientations.
-Ensure that all elements, including buttons, text, and images, are correctly aligned and displayed without any UI distortions or cut-offs.
+Ensure that all elements, including buttons, text, and images, are correctly aligned, and displayed without any UI distortions or cut-offs.

 <br>